A downloadable tool

 If you run into issues or have ideas for improvements:

-Pulse is part of a growing suite of GameMaker frameworks that are designed to play nicely together.
+Part of a growing suite of GameMaker tools that are designed to play nicely together.
 If you like this style of tooling, you might also want:

 • Statement - a state machine framework (with a fully visual in-game debugger).

-• Echo - advanced debug logging (level filtering, tags, optional stack traces, history dumps).
+• Echo - advanced debug logging (level filtering, tags, optional stack traces, history dumps) that now comes with an advanced, yet easy to use debug UI builder!

 I have been dogfooding these tools across my own projects for a long time, and I hope they make your codebase calmer, cleaner, and harder to accidentally sabotage at 2am.